Saturday, April 19, 2025

 Passion: Christ purifies the temple and curses the fig tree.

-Gospel: Repentance
+Gospel: Repentance and Atonement

 Day 3, water/land, plants/seed, covenant.